Healthy Homes Assessment Clive

 • Does the house have enough air circulation, including extractor fans?

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can have a significant impact for property owners and landlords.
-For expert assistance, get in touch now and schedule your rental property house evaluation.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be significant for landlords and property managers.
+For expert guidance, contact us today to book your rental property home evaluation.

 home assessments for rental properties